 In addition to expertise and capital, Sherpa Ventures said it aims to accelerate partnerships between startups in Africa and the Asia Pacific.
 Some examples of such tie-ups include Singapore-based Fomo Pay’s collaboration with Kenya’s Wapi Pay and Red Dot Payment’s partnership with Finserv Africa.

-CashBackApp, which was founded in late 2018 by Kim Hodgson, helps fast-moving consumer goods (FMCG) companies create customer loyalty by allowing them to earn cashback via M-Pesa on their routine purchases.
+CashBackApp, which was founded in late 2018, helps fast-moving consumer goods (FMCG) companies create customer loyalty by allowing them to earn cashback via M-Pesa on their routine purchases.

 The firm collaborates with FMCG companies and merchants, who utilize the app to offer cashback to customers who purchase products that they promote on the app.
 It has gained a lot of traction, with 45,000 downloads in the first half of 2021, thanks to a monthly compounded rate of 38 percent growth.